List of Still Game characters: Other characters

 Charlie (2006–2007) A very large man, seemingly obese, enough even to make the Osprey Heights lift break.
+He was seen again in "Hot Seat" when he sat between Jack and Victor at a park bench.

 Joe (2002) Played by Gordon McCorkell - Winston's teenage grandson.
 Winston managed Joe for boxing, but was unsuccessful.
 Winston wanted his friends to offer Joe as much support as possible.
 Everyone in Craiglang thought that Joe was a rubbish boxer, much to Winston's annoyance.
-Joe was played by Gordon McCorkell.

-Father Graham (2002) Played by Finlay McLean - The local Vicar for Craiglang who appears in 2 episodes "Flittin" and "Cauld".
+Father Graham (2002) Played by Finlay McLean - The local priest for Craiglang who appears in 2 episodes "Flittin" and "Cauld".

 Wullie Napier (2002) A resident of Osprey Heights and old friend of Jack, Victor and Pete the jakey who dies as a result from the cold weather in episode "Cauld".
 He is found frozen on his sofa by Jack and Victor when they come and visit.

 Barbara (2002) Played by Eileen McCallum - A lady who volunteers in the local charity shop and Edith's sister.
 She is attractive and has big breasts.
 Jack fancied her but was reluctant to ask her out because he feared it would betray the memory of his late wife Jean.
 Victor encouraged him by saying that Jean would want Jack to be happy.
 Jack and Barbara started a relationship during which Victor was left on his own.
 Eventually Isa told Victor that Barbara was married and Victor confronted Barbara telling her that she should not be with Jack.
 This brought their relationship to an end and Jack and Victor became close friends again.

 Ronnie Wilson (2003) Played by John Sheddon - An elderly man, formerly a quiz show contestant on Mastermind, who took a 'goofy turn' in George Square; he stripped down to his underpants and began bawling and shouting.
 He was subsequently arrested.
 His absentee son, Norman, put him in a sanatorium.
 Jack and Victor visited him at the institution and he seemed fine to them.
 Ronnie explained that he had a dream that he was ten years old and that he was on a beach.
 Jack and Victor believed this was reasonable and signed their friend out of the sanatorium by pretending to be his brothers.

 Mrs Begg (2003) Played by Celia Imrie.
 A 'home help' assistant.
 She is attractive and is employed to help out pensioners in the Craiglang area who have mobility issues.
 In particular, Mrs Begg was Winston's home help; however, she was highly suspicious of Winston's sore leg.
 After finding out about his deception, she banned him from using her services.
 However, she is forced to resume being Winston's home help after he, Jack and Victor discovered that she was having an affair with the reclusive widow, Bert Findlay.